avanoene/risk_dash/documentation/gettingstarted.md

 ### Calculating Risk Metrics and Using the Portfolio class

-Now that we have our `Portfolio` constructed with the securities we have on the book let's use the class to calculate some market risk metrics.
+Now that we have our `Portfolio` constructed with the securities we have on the book, let's use the class to calculate some market risk metrics.

-#### Mark the Portfolio
+#### Marking the Portfolio

 Let's first mark the current portfolio.
 Since we want to know the current value of the portfolio, the mark method will calculate the value of the portfolio at the current price for each security.
 The current price is going to be the last known mark, the price at the closest date to today.

-> Note: Since the QuandlStockData source hasn't been updated since 3/27/2018, we would expect the last shared date to be 3/27/2018.
-However, you should use the last shared date as a flag to see if an asset's _MarketData isn't updating.
+> Note: Since the `QuandlStockData` source hasn't been updated since 3/27/2018, we would expect the last shared date to be 3/27/2018.
+However, you should use the last shared date as a flag to see if an asset's `_MarketData` isn't updating.
 With certain assets, such as Bonds or illiquid securities, marking daily might not make as much sense, so common shared date doesn't mean as much.

 ```python
 >>> current_portfolio.mark()